wp-plugins/jquery-colorbox/README.md

 ### 3.7 (2010-12-21) ###
 * NEW: Experimental feature: jQuery Colorbox can now open external websites/pictures if the link has the class "colorbox-link" and a width/height for the colorbox is set.
-* BUGFIX: Plugin now works if "WP_DEBUG" is set to "true".
+* BUGFIX: Plugin now works if `WP_DEBUG` is set to "true".
 Thx to Roy Iversen for the bug report!
 * CHANGE: rewrote auto-add JavaScript.
 Thx to jrevillini for the help!
 * NEW: Slovak translation by Stefan Stieranka
 * NEW: Swedish translation by Christian